 The Health O Meter Scale runs a close second to the top-ranking scale.
-This scale comes preassembled with a heavy, sturdy base and giant easy to push buttons.
-It is accurate and simple with an ergonomically shaped tray that might suit smaller infants better than the flatter trays of the competition.
+This scale comes preassembled with a sturdy base and giant easy-to-push buttons.
+It is accurate and straightforward with an ergonomically shaped tray that might suit smaller infants better than the flatter trays of the competition.
 This scale came in generic packaging that likely helped keep the price down, and for that, we love it.
-It also converts to a scale for standing children.
+It also converts to a scale for older, standing children.

 This scale has one of the shortest and narrowest trays in the group, and since it doesn't convert to a stand-up scale, you will be looking at the shortest shelf life on this scale.
 However, you are unlikely to need it for most babies after infancy, and it may not matter to you that it only does one thing as it does it well.
-We like that this scale is out of the box ready to go with nothing to learn, assemble or worry about.
+We like that this scale is ready to go out of the box with nothing to learn or assemble.
 If you just want to weigh your infant and move on with your day, then we think you'll love the simplicity, the soft tray, and the satisfying button click of this easy to use option.

-Mommed Baby Scale is identical to the UniCherry scale that won our Editors' Choice award, but it lacks the useful growth chart that came with its twin, and it is typically more expensive.
+Mommed Baby Scale is identical to the UniCherry scale that ranks higher than this option, but it lacks the useful growth chart that came with its twin, and it is typically more expensive.
 This accurate scale comes in three easy to assemble parts and batteries to boot with a setup time under a minute with no need for instructions.
 The user interface is easy to understand, and everything works the way it should.
 This scale is nicely packaged, has a good-sized tray, and converts to a stand-up scale when you remove the tray.

 This scale has a two-part tray that leaves the tiniest of gaps in the middle that could potentially pinch bare skin.
-We suggest a light blanket on the scale to avoid this problem, but it is notable, so parents plan ahead.
+We suggest a light blanket be kept on the scale to avoid this problem.
 Also, we think if you want this option, you should double-check prices and consider the Unicherry before you buy it.
 Since we gave its twin the best award, it is safe to say we like this scale.
 We just don't believe in paying more for the same thing.

-This scale requires a 9-volt battery that it doesn't supply, so parents will need to plan ahead as they aren't likely to have these lying around.
-Both this scale and its twin struggled to change measurement units, and we found pushing the button repeatedly gave us different results every time.
-Luckily, you'll likely only change this once so that it won't come up often, but it makes us worry about why.
-Also, this scale has extra parts you'll need to install when you convert it to a stand-up scale, and we worry parents will lose these parts or accidentally throw them away long before they need them.
-We wish it were more straightforward, like some of the competition where you remove the tray, and you are good to go.
-You also need to assemble this version where you don't with its virtually identical twin.
+This scale requires a 9-volt battery that it doesn't supply, so parents will need to plan ahead as not everyone has these at the ready.
+Both this scale and its twin struggled to change measurement units, and we found repeatedly pushing the button gave us different results every time.
+However, this is something you'll probably only do once, but we still wonder why it is so convoluted and unpredictable.
+Also, this scale has additional components you need to install to convert it to a stand-up scale, and we suspect many parents will lose these parts or accidentally throw them away long before they need them.
+It would be better if it were more like the competition where you remove the tray, and you are good to go.
+You'll also need to assemble this version, which isn't a requirement with its virtually identical twin.
+Assembly isn't challenging, but it's better when you don't have to do it.
 Overall, we think this is a good scale, with simple features and a more comfortable tray.
 However, before you buy, check the price of the Health O Meter, which is typically less expensive.

-The long tray on the Kazetec Scale is greater for taller babies or even for pets.
-It is flat and has measurements printed right on the tray for straightforward tracking of height and weight.
+The long tray on the Kazetec Scale is perfect for taller babies or even for pets.
+It is flat and has measurements printed on the surface for straightforward tracking of height and weight.
 We like that this scale is accurate, has a simple interface, and a backlit display.
 It is the identical model as the SoTech Scale, which is usually less expensive.

-This scale is tilty when there is no weight on the tray, which could result in loud noises waking sleeping infant or just annoyance.
-It also has a split tray with the smallest of center lines that could potentially pinch naked little ones.
+This scale is tilty when there is no weight on the tray, which could result in loud noises waking a sleeping infant or just annoyance.
+It also has a split tray with the smallest of centerlines that could potentially pinch naked little ones.
 We recommend leaving a blanket or towel on the scale for this reason and comfort.
 Overall, we like this scale, and its twin ranks highly as it also plugs in where this one does not.
-If you think you may be interested in the Kazetec, be sure to research the Sotech as well.
+If you think you may be interested in the Kazetec, be sure to research the virtually identical Sotech as well.

 Why You Should Trust Us